 Adams chronicles the dramatic hunger strikes of Bobby Sands, Francis Hughes, Raymond McCreesh, and others in 1980–81 which saw ten men die.
 Though he opposed the hunger strike Adams was instrumental in organizing the mass campaign in support of the hunger strikers which saw Bobby Sands elected as a member of the British Parliament and Ciaran Doherty and Kevin Agnew elected to the Irish Parliament.

 Before the Dawn is an engaging and revealing self-portrait that is essential reading for anyone wishing to understand modern Ireland.
-First published in 1996—at a time when politics in Northern Ireland was at an impasse, and the Good Friday Agreement was still many tense months away—this new edition contains a brand new introduction and epilogue written by the author, covering Adams’s family, Brexit, and the peace process.
+First published in 1996—at a time when politics in the North of Ireland was in crisis and the Good Friday Agreement was still two years away—this new edition contains a brand new introduction and epilogue written by the author, covering Adams’s family, Brexit, and the peace process.

 Reviews for the first edition of Before the Dawn:

 “A definitive history of the Irish struggles of the 1970s, from the nationalist point of view.
 Adams, a fine writer, presents a straightforward, unapologetic memoir.” — Publishers Weekly